 In short, there is no “policing” of the quality control at site level.

-For these reasons, most premium suppliers build in some additional robustness to allow for the issues that commonly occur on site, namely:
+For these reasons, most certified suppliers build in some additional robustness to allow for the issues that commonly occur on site, namely:

 As you can see, both of these will result in the same issue, that the engagement of the thread on the end of the rebar into the coupler will be compromised and a smaller engagement will occur.
 Thread length is defined to ensure that the amount of load transferred to each thread does not exceed the stripping capacity of that thread.
 If the stripping capacity is exceeded, then the failure mechanism will change to a stripping failure.

 We therefore need to provide a sufficient safety factor against this that will also cover the typical onsite issues shown above.

 In India, we have seen an alarming trend where people are marketing a “2D” coupler system where the length of the coupler has been reduced by about 20% to 2x bar diameter.
 It does pass all the necessary tests in the standard but does not perform well when you try to mimic the onsite problems listed above.
 We are sure it is only a matter of time before similar products appear in other countries as people strive for cost reduction, but we need to be aware that in this case, cost reduction is directly reducing the safety of the system.

 We understand these issues and recently conducted some comparative tests and found that the 2D coupler strips with a bar gap of only 15mm, whereas the longer standard coupler that is marketed by certified suppliers continues to work properly well beyond this limit.
 This means that the total safety factor on the “2D” coupler is less than 20% even if the installation is performed perfectly.

 Let Us Drop You A Call For Consultation.
 For Free.

 - Gaps between the bars of greater than 15mm fail with the shorter coupler, but still pass with the Moment coupler.